8 Super Trendy Industrial Decor Ideas

 6. Tons of Texture

 You may notice that there are a lot of hard surfaces in industrial chic design.
-The concrete and metal cornerstones do create a masculine and hard ambiance.
+The concrete and metal cornerstones do create a hard ambiance.

 To soften this up and make it more comfortable, add textural elements.
 These can be rugs, macrame plant hangers, cushions, wall hangings or throws.
 Consider using rope for handles, hessian/ikat seat cushions, and faux fur on the cushions.